jharwell/sierra/docs/src/glossary.rst

    Data Collation

       The process of taking a set of user-specified columns from a set of files and putting them into a single file.
-Comes in two flavors:
+Comes in three flavors:

       - Taking one column per :term:`Experiment` in the :term:`Batch
         Experiment`.
 This is *inter-experiment* collation, and happens during